KYJ (Los Angeles)

-KYJ was a short-lived Los Angeles radio station, located atop Hamburger's department store and licensed to the Leo J. Meyberg Company.
+KYJ was a short-lived radio station in Los Angeles, located atop Hamburger's department store and licensed to the Leo J. Meyberg Company.
 It was issued its first license in December 1921 and deleted 11/2 years later.

 History

 6XAK

-Although KYJ was first licensed as a broadcasting station in late 1921, this was actually a relicensing and continuation of operations begun under an Experimental license, 6XAK, issued to the Leo J. Meyberg Company a few months earlier.
+Although KYJ was first licensed as a broadcasting station in late 1921, this was actually a relicensing and continuation of operations begun under an experimental license, 6XAK, (Note: The "6" in 6XAK's call sign indicated that the station was located in the sixth Radio Inspection district, while the "X" meant that it was operating under an Experimental license.) issued to the Leo J. Meyberg Company a few months earlier.
 The Meyberg Company was an electronic parts distributor, with offices in Los Angeles and San Francisco, and boasted it had "the largest radio stock of the Pacific coast".
 6XAK was the second station established by Meyberg to provide a broadcasting service, as earlier in the year the company began operating 6XG (later KDN) from the Fairmont Hotel in San Francisco.

-6XAK was installed by E. G. Arnold and Hall Berringer, who was sales manager of the Western Radio Electric Company. which operated Experimental station 6XD (predecessor to broadcasting station KZC/KOG).
+6XAK was installed by E. G. Arnold and Hall Berringer, who was sales manager of the Western Radio Electric Company. which operated experimental station 6XD (predecessor to broadcasting station KZC/KOG).
 6XAK began operating in September 1921, transmitting on a wavelength of 310 meters (968 kHz) from Hamburger's department store (which became the May Company in 1923) at 8th and Broadway in downtown Los Angeles, and the station quickly received national attention.
 It debuted with a 5-watt transmitter, which was said, very optimistically, to have "a sending day range of 100 miles [160 km] and a night range twice that distance".
 The studio was located on Hamburger's top floor, and visitors were invited to watch broadcasts through soundproof windows and listen to the program over outside speakers.
 Featured programming in October included four Scotti Grand Opera Company singers, and the broadcast of 1921 World Series baseball reports.

 In conjunction with the opening of the station, Hamburger's introduced free radio classes, which could accommodate forty at a time, and were "aimed to fit students for the Federal exam for license as a first-class amateur wireless operator".
 The store reported that locating the classroom in the store's Boys' department resulted in increased traffic, and "This number of boys passing through the clothing department will provide the store with a large group of interested potential customers, the benefit of which has already been seen in the rapidly increasing trade noted during the winter in the Boys' Department."

 In December 1921 6XAK was reported to be broadcasting daily (except Sunday) concerts at 4:00-5:00 p.m., with additional concerts from 8:00-9:00 p.m. on Monday, Thursday and Saturday.
 During this time the station transmitted on a wavelength of 266 meters (1128 kHz).